purpleidea/flabbergast/flabbergast-manual.md

 ### How do I use a string as the URI in `From`?

 This is intentionally not possible.
 For various embedding reasons, it's important that the dependencies of a file are known during compilation.
-Importing new files can lead to all kinds of misery for doing any analysis of the code, and might represent a security problem for the host application.
+Importing new files can lead to all kinds of misery for doing any analysis of the code, and might represent a security problem.

 If the goal is to read from a configuration specific file, then invert the inheritance structure: